" " " "

 • Your project must be completed within 12 months of the date confirming the funding award – if there any unforeseen delays, please let us know as soon as you can.

 • Once the project is complete & you have your receipts &/or invoices in order, please send them along with a short project report & video or photographs of the project into Croke Park for processing.
-This typically takes up to 4 weeks.

 • Funding can be drawn down in 2 tranches if needed.
 If your group is having difficulties with cash flow & finding it hard to complete your project, please get in touch to see what further help may be available to support your group.